Fire Technology Program

 Porterville College conducts a Basic Fire Fighter-1 Fire Academy in the Fall and an Interagency Basic Wildland Firefighter Academy in the Spring each year.
 Entry-level firefighter job opportunities in California are growing as municipalities work to fill vacancies created by retirements, and because of population growth, the need to staff additional fire stations.
 Firefighter salaries and benefits are very competitive and the personal satisfaction of being a firefighter is great.

 Persons interested in an exciting and rewarding career in the fire service should consider attending one, or both, of our fire academies.

-The one semester Basic Firefighter-1 Academy is conducted from August through December and helps prepare graduates to apply for entry-level firefighter positions with most fire departments in the state of California.
+The one-semester Firefighter-1 Academy is conducted from August through December and helps prepare graduates to apply for entry-level firefighter positions with most fire departments in the state of California.
 It is accredited by the Office of the California State Fire Marshal and provides the training students need for certification by the State Fire Marshal as a Firefighter-1.
-Please visit our Firefighter I Academy page for more information…

 The Interagency Basic Wildland Firefighter Academy is conducted on ten weekends annually in February through April.
 Graduates from this Academy meet the minimum requirements for an entry-level seasonal firefighter position with Cal Fire (CDF), the United States Forest Service, and other Federal fire suppression agencies.
-Seasonal firefighting can provide the experience needed to become eligible to apply for full-time employment with many fire agencies, and is a good way to decide if a career in the fire service is right for you.
-Please visit our Wildland Academy page for more information…
+Seasonal firefighting can provide the experience needed to become eligible to apply for full-time employment with many fire agencies and is a good way to decide if a career in the fire service is right for you.